-The health of our workforce remains our utmost priority, so we wanted to share the extra steps we’re taking and new Site Operating Procedures we’re putting in place to keep our people safe and minimise the risk of the spread of infection, based on the latest guidance from Public Health England.
+The health of our workforce remains our utmost priority, so we wanted to share the extra steps we’re taking and the Site Operating Procedures that are in place to keep our people safe and minimise the risk of the spread of infection, based on the latest guidance from Public Health England.

 Anyone displaying COVID-19 symptoms, living in a household with someone displaying symptoms or isolating due to illness or that of someone in their household will not be permitted to work until they are fully recovered and/or the recommended period of isolation has been observed.
 Employees are in close contact with their managers and supervisors to ensure that everyone’s health is monitored closely.

 We work as a team, and every team member will be encouraged to both take responsibility for their actions and collaborate with their colleagues to maintain social distancing and ensure these new Site Operating Procedures are observed.
 Work will be carried out outside as much as possible, but when carried out inside it will be carefully planned to avoid crowding and minimise the risk of infection, and ventilation will be increased if possible.
 Tasks will be arranged so they can be carried out by one person where possible, or by more than one observing social distancing (2m).
 When it’s not possible to maintain social distancing, the time and frequency team members are in closer contact with one another will be minimised, as will the number of workers carrying out the task, and workers will avoid working face to face.
 Each activity will be risk assessed and the relevant PPE (personal protective equipment) provided.
 As a rule of thumb, if an activity cannot be carried out safely, it will not take place.
 The number of people in any crucial meetings will be reduced and the meetings conducted outside wherever possible.